The Urban forager by Andy Hamilton

 It is not that difficult to find a forager in your area to get some basic knowledge to get you started, just look out on notice boards, in health food shops and on the internet.
 I taught myself using books and the internet.
 The wild food section of our book, The Selfsufficientish Bible published by Hodder and Stoughton is set out with the novice in mind giving a brief description of various foods, information on where to look and a few recipes.
 My othe book Booze for freeOther books that have helped me are the classic Food for free, by Richard Mabey.
 I would try and source an older version of his book as it is a much better read and goes into more detail than later editions.
 By far the best Mushrooms guides are by Roger Phillips which have detailed descriptions, edibility advice and great photographs.
 I seem to collect wild flower guides too which can be found in good secondhand book shops and charity shops ensure that it has the latin names of each plant as many common names can vary.

-I found that the more plants I learnt about the easier it became to identify them.
-I learnt by identifying the plants on my doorstep.
+I found that the more plants I learned about the easier it became to identify them.
+I learned by identifying the plants on my doorstep.
 I took out my digital camera took a snap and through a process of elimination worked out which each plant was.
 Over a few years you will be amazed at how many plants you can identify using this method and it can be quite a buzz knowing that you can identify most of the plants in a mile radius from your house.
 Happy foraging